-Proponents of Bitcoin ETFs appreciate that they would give investors exposure to the complicated and volatile cryptocurrency market, without the need to personally hold actual crypto.
-Here are a few pros of Bitcoin ETFs.
+Proponents of Bitcoin ETFs appreciate that they can give investors exposure to the complicated and volatile cryptocurrency market, without the need to personally hold actual crypto.

 ETFs provide a seemingly easy way to profit from rising asset prices without having to actually own those assets.
-On the other hand, holding actual Bitcoin requires a somewhat advanced level of technical expertise.
+On the other hand, holding actual Bitcoin may require a somewhat advanced level of technical expertise.

-An option for owning Bitcoin directly would be holding coins on an exchange.
-Some cryptocurrency exchanges might be trustworthy, but some have also had a controversial history of being hacked, stolen from, or defrauded.
+Some cryptocurrency exchanges might be trustworthy, but some users have also had a controversial history of being hacked, stolen from, or defrauded.
 Even reliable exchanges open investors up to risk.
 Owning shares of a Bitcoin ETF can help avoid those risks.

-Securely storing cryptocurrencies — for example, storing the private keys to a Bitcoin wallet — is most often done by using either a paper wallet that has the keys written in the form of a QR code and a long string of random characters, or by using an external piece of hardware called a hardware wallet – like a Ledger wallet.
+Securely storing cryptocurrencies — for example, storing the private keys to a Bitcoin wallet — is most often done by using either a paper wallet that has the keys written in the form of a QR code and a long string of random characters, or by using an external piece of hardware called a hardware wallet.